Marleyedrg/encryption_in_C/README.md

 ## Examples

-Here are some basic examples of using the Enigma machine via CLI:
+Here are some basic examples of using the algorithm via CLI:

 - Encrypt a message:
     ```bash